braydenaimar/Strippit-Gui-Scripts/README.md

 ### Windows

-1. Install npm.
-2. Clone this repository to your computer.
+1. Clone this repository to your computer.
+2. Install nodejs from www.nodejs.org/en.
-3. Download the SPJS.
+3. Launch the Node.js command prompt.
-4. Put the `json_server` directory inside the repository.
-5. `cd` into the repository and run `npm install`.
+4. `cd` into the repository (ex. `cd Documents/Strippit-Gui-Scripts`)
+5. Run `npm install`.
-6. Run `npm start` to launch the app.
+5. Run `npm start` to launch the app.

 Windows Firewall may pop-up with a security alert but you just need to click `Allow Access`.

+If you are having issues, you may need to add the program to the list of exclusions for Windows Defender.

+#### Windows Defender Exclusion

+1. Select `Start` and `Settings` to open the settings window.
+2. Select `Update & Security`.
+3. Select `Windows Defender` in the sidebar menu on the left.
+4. Under 'Exclusions' select `Add an exclusion`.
+5. Under 'Folders' select `Exclude a folder`.
+6. Navigate to and select to the 'Strippit-Gui-Scripts' folder that you cloned from GitHub.
+7. Select `Exclude this folder`.
+8. Under 'Processes' select `Exclude a process`.
+9. Navigate to and open the 'Strippit-Gui-Scripts' folder.
+10. Open 'json_server' -> 'windows_x64'.
+11. Select the `serial-port-json-server.exe` file (Note, depending on your computer, this file may show as `serial-port-json-server` with a file type of 'Application').
+12. Select `Exclude this file`.

 File Tree
 -----